-If you or a loved one was involved in an accident, consider reaching out to the Utah personal injury lawyers at our law firm for help.
+In the meantime, if you or a loved one was involved in an accident, consider reaching out to the Utah personal injury lawyers at our law firm for help.
 A skilled personal injury attorney can protect your rights after an accident and ensure you’re taking the proper steps to receive compensation for your injuries.

 Are Tickets Always Issued After Accidents?

-Not every accident result in someone getting a ticket.
+Not every accident results in someone getting a ticket.
 Police can issue tickets, also called citations, immediately after an accident if the cause of the crash was apparent.
 They can also issue tickets if they witness part of an accident themselves.

 However, police are not required to issue tickets after an accident.
 They may be unable to determine the cause of the accident or who is at fault.
 There could be conflicting reports, and further investigation of the accident is needed to determine if tickets should be issued.
 Some accidents occur without violating traffic laws, so there’s no reason to issue a citation.